 DOWN PAYMENT REQUIREMENTS

 The required down payment to obtain a mortgage will depend on the type of mortgage being obtained.
-For the 3 major types of mortgages available, the minimum down payments are as follows:
+While there are many different types of mortgages, there are 3 types that dominate the market for mortgagtes under one million.
+For these three categories of mortgages the minimum down payment are as follows:

 • VA mortgages require a minimum down payment of 0%.